 Terpenes are the flavours and aromas produced and located in the essential oils found in the hemp plant.
 Unlike cannabinoids, terpenes are found in many other common herbs, fruits and plants, many of which are already used in natural remedies all over the world - like the lavender, primrose and eucalyptus plants.

 The most common terpenes found in the hemp plant, amongst over 100 others, promote the following benefits and effects - muscle relaxant, calming, pain relief, sedative, anti-oxidant, anti-bacterial, anti-inflammatory and anti-fungal and can help to regulate, sleep, appetite, mood, motor control, immune function, reproduction, pleasure, pain, memory and temperature.

-Like cannabinoids, terpenes interact with the body’s own Endocannabinoid System, a collection of cell receptors and corresponding molecules that also help regulate sleep, appetite, mood, motor control, immune function, reproduction, pleasure, pain, memory and temperature.
+Like cannabinoids, terpenes interact with the body’s own Endocannabinoid System, a collection of cell receptors (including the serotonin receptors) and corresponding molecules that also help regulate sleep, appetite, mood, motor control, immune function, reproduction, pleasure, pain, memory and temperature.

 Different terpenes will affect the brain in different ways; while some might boost energy, others might ease anxiety and encourage relaxation.